 hg clone, can be resumed if the connection is interrupted.
 Once you have the bundle, staying up-to-date shouldn’t take much time at all, if you keep up with it regularly.

-This document explains the steps to setup the mozilla-central repository using a bundle file.
+This document explains the steps to setup the mozilla-unified repository using a bundle file.
 Be sure to replace “

 Download the bundle¶

 Open https://hg.cdn.mozilla.net/ :

 It lists up-to-date bundles for some of the repositories listed at https://hg.mozilla.net/ .
 Each row corresponds to each repository, and each column corresponds to each compression format.

 Click the link in the “mozilla-unified” row, the “zstd (max)” column.